 NOTE: A prior authorized week begins at 12:00 a.m. on Sunday and ends at 11:59 p.m. the following Saturday.

 For tasks that a beneficiary can complete without difficulty or the need for physical assistance, the assistance should be limited to prompting or reminding the beneficiary to complete the task.
-IADLs may not be performed in the beneficiary’s home when the beneficiary is absent from the home, unless it is approved by Office of Aging and Adult Services (OAAS) or its designee on a case-by-case basis.
+IADLs may not be performed in the beneficiary’s home when the beneficiary is absent from the home, unless it is approved by Office of Aging and Adult Services (OAAS) or its designee and only on a case-by-case basis.

 There shall be no duplication of services.
-LT-PCS may not be provided while the beneficiary is attending or admitted to a program or setting that provides in-home assistance with ADLs or IADLs, or while attending or admitted to a program or setting where such assistance is provided.
-In cases where a beneficiary goes to the Emergency Room department, the LT-PCS worker may provide assistance up until the time the beneficiary is admitted to the hospital.
+LT-PCS may not be provided while the beneficiary is attending or admitted to a program or setting that provides in-home assistance with ADLs and/or IADLs, or while attending or admitted to a program or setting where such assistance is provided (e.g. hospitals, nursing facilities, etc.).
+Therefore, LT-PCS DSWs CANNOT receive payments on days that the beneficiary is attending or admitted to a program or setting that provides ADL and/or IADL assistance.
+In cases where a beneficiary goes to the Emergency Room department, the LT-PCS DSW may provide assistance up until the time the beneficiary is admitted to the hospital.

 Service Exclusions